rmatil/angular-cms/README.md

 Installation
 ============
-As of now, you have to download the repo via git.
-Composer will be available in the future.
+As of now, you have to clone the repo via git.

-Then use composer in the root folder to install required dependencies: `composer install`.
+Once downloaded, use composer in the root folder to install required dependencies: `composer install`.
 In `web/cms/` run `bower install` to download all required frontend packages.

+To minify all assets, run `gulp` in the project root folder.

 After download, set up the connection to your database in `config/yaml/parameters.yml`.
 Furthermore, you can setup the credentials for a mailserver which gets used for sending emails for user registration purposes.